 These are not all the side effects of hydrocortisone tablets.
 For a full list see the leaflet inside your medicine packet.

 You can report any suspected side effect using the Yellow Card safety scheme.

 6. How to cope with side effects of hydrocortisone

 What to do about:

 - feeling dizzy, weak or tired – if you feel dizzy, weak or tired, stop what you're doing and sit or lie down, or have a rest, until you feel better.
 Do not drive, ride a bike, or use tools or machinery.
 It’s a good idea to avoid alcohol too as it will make you feel worse.

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if headaches last longer than a week or are severe.

-- muscle ache - if you get unusual muscle ache, which isn't from exercise or hard work, talk to your doctor.
+- muscle ache – if you get unusual muscle ache, which is not from exercise or other physical activity, talk to your doctor.
 You may need a blood test to find the cause.

-- stomach problems, feeling sick (nausea) - try taking your tablets with food.
-It may also help if you avoid rich or spicy food while you're taking hydrocortisone tablets.
-If it carries on or you get severe indigestion or stomach pain, tell your doctor.
+- indigestion or feeling sick (nausea) – try taking your tablets with food.
+It may also help if you avoid rich or spicy food.
+Tell your doctor if it does not get better or you get severe indigestion or stomach pain.
 They may be able to prescribe an extra medicine to protect your stomach

-- diarrhoea - drink plenty of water or other fluids to avoid dehydration.
+- diarrhoea – drink plenty of water or squash to avoid dehydration.
 Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.